symbiosika/fastapp-framework/README.md

 ## Requirements V0.5

+- [ ] Docker container to run DB migrations
+- [ ] Use WhatsApp to interact with the App
+- [ ] Provide a running webserver as docker image
 - [ ] CSV Import for collections
 - [ ] Custom registration flow to prevent Registration of unallowed users
 - [ ] Default layout wrapper (header + menu)